cocreations/cc_core/README.md

   The name that will appear in the app.

   ##### id
   The internally used id, these must be unique.
+Can be either int or string.

   ##### type
   This is how the screen is accessed.